 First Church honors that vow through our Social Justice activities

-- We provide educational programs to help us better understand the issues in our world today.
+- Educational programs to help us better understand the issues in our world today.

-- We sponsor Bible studies that help us understand the biblical basis for equality and justice.
+- Bible studies that help us understand the biblical basis for equality and justice.

-- We also organize and support activities where we can actively affect change and make our world a little more just and fair.
+We also help to organize and support community-wide activities where we can actively effect change and make our world a little more just and fair.
 We support each other in these activist initiatives.

 For more information on the UMC website, click on Advocating for Justice